Build and deploy a Node.js application to an Azure Cloud Service

 On completing this guide, you will have a simple Node.js application running in an Azure Cloud Service.
 Cloud Services are the building blocks of scalable cloud applications in Azure.
 They allow the separation and independent management and scale-out of front-end and back-end components of your application.
 Cloud Services provide a robust dedicated virtual machine for hosting each role reliably.

-For more information on Cloud Services, and how they compare to Azure Web Sites and Virtual machines, see Azure Web Sites, Cloud Services, and VMs: When to use which?
+For more information on Cloud Services, and how they compare to Azure Websites and Virtual machines, see Azure Websites, Cloud Services and Virtual Machines comparison.

 By following this tutorial, you will build a simple web application hosted inside a web role.
 You will use the compute emulator to test your application locally and then you will deploy it using PowerShell command-line tools.

 A screenshot of the completed application is below:

 Creating a New Node Application

 Perform the following tasks to create a new Azure Cloud Service project, along with basic Node.js scaffolding: